 During your 180 day quarantined waiting period, you will be able to accomplish the following:

-- Have the final USDA health check performed and get the USDA health certificate endorsed for travel
+Have the final USDA health check performed and get the USDA health certificate endorsed for travel after having the quarantine office review the documentation for any possible corrections.

 Rabies Titer (FAVN) Test Results